crineu/gallery/README.md

 gallery
 =======

-Some code snipets here and there.
+Some code snippets here and there.